Azure-Samples/azure-samples-python-management/samples/automanage/README.md

 2. General recommendation for Python development is to use a Virtual Environment.
     For more information, see https://docs.python.org/3/tutorial/venv.html

-    Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7):

     ```
     python -m venv mytestenv # Might be "python3" or "py -3.6" depending on your Python installation
     cd mytestenv